 However, if a debtor files a Chapter 13 bankruptcy case, the automatic stay acts as a co-debtor stay and stops or enjoins actions to collect most debts from both the debtor and other non-filing parties, including a spouse. § 1301 of the Bankruptcy Code provides that a creditor may not take action to collect a debt unless the co-debtor became liable for the debt in the ordinary course of business.
 Thus, the co-debtor stay only applies to consumer debts, which are those incurred for personal rather than business purposes.

 The public policy of the co-debtor stay is to prevent creditors from hindering a debtor’s attempts to reorganize by indirect pressure on the debtor to repay the debt.
 Any continuing collection activities against co-debtors is prohibited in Chapter 13 cases and, like any collection activity in violation of the automatic stay, subjects a creditor to sanctions under federal law.

 Another advantage of the co-debtor stay is that if two people co-sign for an extension of credit to purchase an automobile and one of these debtors files a bankruptcy case although payments are current, typically, the non-filing individual may continue to make payments and retain the vehicle.
 If the debtor abandons the vehicle to his or her co-debtor, the latter may maintain payments as if the bankruptcy case was never filed.

-The experienced South Florida defense attorneys at Loan Lawyers are here to help you if your financial position necessitates the consideration of a bankruptcy case filing under Chapter 7, 11, or 13.
-To schedule a free consultation at any of our three conveniently located offices, contact Loan Lawyers today by calling (888) FIGHT-13 (344-4813).
+The experienced South Florida bankruptcy attorneys are here to help you if your financial position necessitates the consideration of a bankruptcy case filing under Chapter 7, 11, or 13.
+To schedule a free consultation at any of our three conveniently located offices, contact Loan Lawyers today by calling 954-523-HELP (4357).